pisknk/CSRF-demo/README.md

 ## How to make this work?

 1. So essentially, download or clone this repo.
 2. open terminal or command prompt
-    2. cd into the folder you just cloned or downloaded
+3. cd into the folder you just cloned or downloaded
-    3. then type laravel valet
+4. then type "valet park"

 The URLs;

-- evil.test (for the fake website)
+    - http://evil.test (for the fake website)
-- bank.test (for the bank website)
+    - http://bank.test (for the bank website)